Follow EtcBham on Twitter

 Education, etc.

-Extemporaneous Theatre Company is pleased to announce that Douglas O'Neil, Jr. and Callie Mauldin, will be teaching Improvisation and Comedy, Level II: Scene Work as part of Samford University's "Samford After Sundown" program!
+Extemporaneous Theatre Company is pleased to announce that Douglas O'Neil, Jr. and Dr. Julie Steward will be teaching Improvisation and Comedy for Beginners as part of the Academy of the Arts at Samford University!

-PLUS - this Professional Development course counts for 1.6 CEUs!
+PLUS - this Professional Development course counts for 1.4 CEUs!

-Our previous Samford After Sundown students say:
+Our previous students say:

 • "Outstanding!
 Very fun and informative!
 Loved every minute!"